 Can Birdly units be synchronized for multiplayer interaction?

 Can spectators watch and participate in the Birdly experience?

 Yes, and that’s one reason it’s so very special — and lucrative.
 Birdly is designed to work with a large panel display or projection system.
 Birdly always draws a crowd.
 Spectators have a blast.
 They tend to go crazy with social media posts, and most want to fly themselves.
 Birdly simply sells itself.
 A personable attendant can work the crowd and make it even more fun — MC-ing the flight and serving up flying tips and humor.

 Does Birdly make you motion sick?

 Rarely do Birdly fliers get dizzy or motion sick.
 Because Birdly incorporates a motion table that instantaneously responds to the flier’s motor commands and synchs with the low-latency VR visuals, there is no disconnect between the brain’s perception and the body’s orientation.
 Most VR does not ‘take the body with you’ and this detachment is a recipe for nausea.
 Think of the difference between driving a car on a winding road vs. riding in the passenger seat — the passenger may be queasy but the driver feels fine.
-With Birdly, you’re the driver.
 On the other hand, Birdly is so realistic that vertigo can feel very real.
 Most fliers subject to vertigo have an initial reaction — they may let out a scream, and then quickly realize that it’s safe and appreciate the exhilaration.
-It is extremely rare for fliers to ask to stop…and always magical to see faces at the end of a flight.
+It is extremely rare fliers to ask to stop…and always magical to see faces at the end of a flight.

 _Birdly® Operation & Specs